 Tips for Genetic Counseling Job Interviews

-For decades the field of genetic counseling has been growing exponentially, with the number of Certified Genetic Counselors increasing by 88% since 2006 (NSGC).
-The projected job market over the next decade is projected to increase by ~29%, in comparison with only 10% for “other healthcare practitioners and technical occupations” (BLS).
-The CT Department of Labor ranks genetic counseling as the third fastest growing job in Connecticut, with a 42.9% growth rate between 2012-2022 (CT DOL).
+The field of genetic counseling has been growing exponentially for decades, with the number of certified genetic counselors increasing by 88% since 2006 (NSGC).
+The projected job market is projected to increase by ~29% by 2026, in comparison with only 10% for “other healthcare practitioners and technical occupations” (BLS).
+In fact, according to the 2018 National Society of Genetic Counselors professional status survey, 87% of genetic counseling students accepted jobs prior to graduation.

 So how can you obtain one of these many jobs?
 The first step is to graduate from an accredited graduate level genetic counseling program (here’s advice on how to get into those universities).
 With a genetic counseling degree, you are eligible to apply to many genetic counseling jobs.

 In order to land one of these many genetic counseling positions, first you have to apply.
 Don’t be intimidated – now is the time to go for it!
 Be sure that your application is complete, without spelling or grammatical errors, and that you stress what you could bring to THAT position — using a boilerplate cover letter and resume for every job is an error that many applicants make.
 Tailor yours to fit THAT job description.
 This will hopefully lead to an interview.

 Your next step is a big one… rocking your interview.
 But don’t forget, you also want to make sure that the position is the right one for you – so pay attention to the people, the environment, and the way they treat their employees.

 To help you prepare for your next interview, we asked genetic counselors to pass on their insider advice.
 Check out their words of wisdom below to help you land the genetic counseling job of your dreams!